Nonlocal Models in Biology and Life Sciences: Sources, Developments, and Applications: Life Sciences as a Rich Source of Nonlocal Phenomena and Processes: Mathematical and Computational Models

 Data-driven nonlocal models in biology are an exciting intersection of computational methods and biological research \cite{srivastava2022}.
 These models leverage data to understand and simulate complex biological systems, considering interactions that occur over long distances.
 They can be applied to study phenomena like the spread of diseases, signalling pathways in cells, or ecological interactions in a community.
 By incorporating data into these models, researchers can gain a more comprehensive understanding of the underlying processes and make predictions based on real-world observations.

-Data-driven nonlocal models are effective tools for solving a variety of inverse issues in a range of scientific fields \cite{arridge2019}.
+Data-driven nonlocal models are effective tools for solving various inverse issues in a range of scientific fields \cite{arridge2019}.
 When compared to conventional approaches, they enable more robust and accurate solutions to inverse issues by utilizing the knowledge found in nonlocal relationships within the data.
-These models are highly effective at reconstructing high-quality images from noisy or partial data in computer vision and medical imaging \cite{li2023}.
+These models effectively reconstruct high-quality images from noisy or partial data in computer vision and medical imaging \cite{li2023}.
 They improve reconstruction accuracy by accounting for nonlocal similarities between image patches.
-In addition, the nonlocal technique in signal processing makes it possible to recover signals from measurements that are undersampled or distorted more effectively.
+In addition, the nonlocal technique in signal processing makes it possible to recover signals from undersampled or distorted measurements more effectively.
 The goal of various ongoing research projects is to create effective algorithms to deal with these problems.
 Among them is the Bayesian approach, which offers a probabilistic framework for quantifying uncertainty that combines known information with empirical data in an easy-to-use manner \cite{xie2014}.
 Instead of treating model parameters as fixed values, it treats them as probability distributions.
 The posterior distribution is then obtained by applying Bayes' theorem to update the prior distribution of beliefs and combine it with the likelihood of observed data.
 Because algorithms take uncertainty into account, Bayesian models are naturally resilient to small amounts of data.
 This is especially useful in situations when acquiring huge datasets is difficult.